La Trobe's Cottage: Relocation

 In December 1963, the rebuilt cottage was officially opened at its new location in Kings Domain, as an historical landmark.
 It was later moved again, a short distance, and is now located backing on to Dallas Brooks Drive.
 It represents an early example of conservation of an endangered heritage building, utilising early techniques of heritage preservation but the cottage is 'largely a reconstruction' and it 'contains within it a small portion of authentic fabric, including one wall of the building originally prefabricated by Manning of London'.
 It is now operated as a museum by the National Trust of Australia, and is regularly open to the public.

+In January 2026, the cottage was vandalised with red paint and graffiti resulting in an estimated $8,000 in damages.